 13. There’s an upside down all seeing eye and a one eyed Mickey Mouse above the front door

 On the front of the house above a kon tiki totem pole is an upside down all seeing eye which is probably more familiar to people as the image on the back of the American one dollar bill.
 Reversing this particular image given that it also has connections to masonry is about giving the power back to the people.
 There’s also a one eyed Mickey Mouse above the doorway.

-14. There are lots of inspirational quotes built into the mosaic
+14. Inspirational quotes are built into the house